aalniak/spiking-reservoir-rstdp/README.md

 * **Quantization**: R-STDP stays stable down to **8-bit**; the **4-bit** stress test typically collapses (reported as a finding).
-* **Structure**: `n_trainable_synapses` shows how few weights actually learn (only the readout) — the key Loihi-friendliness metric.
+* **Structure**: `n_trainable_synapses` shows how few weights actually learn (only the readout).

-See [`reports/technical_report.md`](reports/technical_report.md) for the full write-up, results tables, limitations, and the Lava/Loihi-2 deployment gap.
+See [`reports/technical_report.md`](reports/technical_report.md) for the full write-up, results tables, and limitations.

 ## Repository layout